collisior/haskell-project-mylang/README.md

 # Project for Functional Programming Languages Course.
+Project repository be found in [this link](https://github.com/BU-CS320/project-supercalifragilisticexpialidocious/tree/master/project)

 Project: New language written in Haskell.

 This language has its own compilation logic, language structure, and associaticity rules.

-Project repo be found in [this link](https://github.com/BU-CS320/project-supercalifragilisticexpialidocious/tree/master/project)

 ## Project Language Description
 The precedence, associativity, and default meaning as in Haskell.
 But there is one important exception: the precedence for application should follow the rule where application is lower in precedence rather than a very high precedence (as in Haskell).
 The operators are listed below in classes (operators of the same precedence) in increasing order of precedence, with associativity and other characteristics noted.